I-STAR teachers investigate Earth-Moon-Sun phenomena

-Through professional development provided by SASP, teachers increase their capacity to support students to develop the skills, knowledge, and attitudes important to science.
+Through professional development provided by SASP, teachers increase their capacity to support students to develop the skills, knowledge, dispositions and reasoning capabilities important to science.

-In fulfilling this mission the two universities work closely with schools, school districts, science centers, county offices of education, community colleges, public and private organizations, and science educators to increase the quality of science instruction.
+In fulfilling our mission the two universities work closely with schools, school districts, science centers, county offices of education, community colleges, public and private organizations, and science educators to increase the quality of science instruction and lift student achievement.
 SASP serves as a regional network for disseminating information about science education.
-We offer a variety of programs, workshops and institutes throughout the year, and provide customized services to schools and districts.